 Living in Water World

 Full confession.
 Kay-Kay and I live in a lovely house on a lake that’s kinda-sorta part of the James River.
 (It’s a long hydrological story, one of which I am incapable of rendering amusing in any way.)
 And by “on a lake,” I mean “almost in a lake.”
+It makes for prime water watching.

 Although the Chesapeake Bay Preservation Act prohibits any permanent structures within 100 feet of the shoreline of any waters draining into the Bay—including the aforementioned James River—our house was built exactly one year before the ChesBay Act went into effect.
 Thus, we are “grandfathered in,” two words that strike joy in the hearts of all waterfront property owners in these parts.